-Little children, older adults and anyone with a compromised immune system are all at risk for severe kidney damage from HUS.
+Small children, older adults, and anyone with a weakened immune system are at risk of severe kidney damage from HUS.
 Our lawyers can help your family sue the company responsible for your loved one’s illness.

-You and your family member who contracted HUS can sue a company for compensation if the following is true:
+If you or a family member contracted HUS, you can sue a company for compensation if there is evidence to prove the following.

-- That infection resulted in the development of HUS.
+- Your STEC infection resulted in the development of HUS

-- The case of E. coli poisoning can be linked to food, eating at a specific restaurant, or visiting a petting zoo or fair.
+- Your case of E. coli poisoning can be linked to food, eating at a specific restaurant, visiting a petting zoo, or visiting a fair

 The red blood cells, damaged and misshaped by HUS, cannot pass through the glomeruli and cause blockage.
-This blockage results in destruction of the glomeruli.
-If enough glomeruli are damaged, function of the kidney is compromised.
+This blockage results in the destruction of the glomeruli.
+If enough glomeruli are damaged, kidney function is compromised.
 In severe cases, the person suffers end-stage renal disease or even death.

-With HUS, the child remains pale, tired, and irritable.
-Other signs and symptoms of hemolytic uremic syndrome include small, unexplained bruises or bleeding from the nose or mouth that may occur because the toxins also destroy the platelets, cells that normally help the blood to clot.
+Children with HUS kidney failure often appear pale, tired, and irritable.
+Other signs and symptoms of hemolytic uremic syndrome include small, unexplained bruises or bleeding from the nose or mouth that may occur because the toxins also destroy the platelets, cells that normally help the blood clot.
 Signs and symptoms may not become apparent until a week after the digestive problems have occurred.